elishaterada/react-recipe/README.md

 # React Recipe

-This is my personal recipe for creating react apps.
+This is my personal recipe for creating or modifying existing react apps.